squidfunk/mkdocs-material/docs/getting-started.md

 ### with docker

 The official [Docker image] is a great way to get up and running in a few minutes, as it comes with all dependencies pre-installed.
-Open up a terminal and pull the image with:
+Pull the image for the `latest` version with:

 === "Latest"